chunwangpro/Remez_Python/README.md

 ## Basic usage

-Write the math expression of f(x) and its derivative f'(x) in Numpy or Sympy string like style, then set approximation interval and polynomial degrees.
+Write the math expression of $f(x)$ and its derivative $f'(x)$ in Numpy or Sympy string like style, then set approximation interval and polynomial degrees.

 For example: